-But if the liabilities become greater in number among the children of Isaac they are exiled among Ishmael [cf. Zohar 2:17a (MhN)].
+But if the liabilities become greater in number among the children of Isaac they are exiled among Ishmael [see Zohar 2:17a (MhN)].
 The bile spreads from the side of the spleen, on the left.
 And blood has to be drawn from the left arm, and not from any other.

 And if liabilities become greater in number amongst the children of Jacob, who are scattered among the children of Esau and Ishmael, then the bile spreads over the body and blood has to be drawn from both arms [cf. Zohar 3:246a].
 But if all three of them are afflicted as one, the bile then rises to the head and blood must be drawn from veins of the head.
-And these three became a chariot for Primordial Man and the patriarchs, and acquire from them strength to suffer torments and protect the generation throughout the four winds of the world.
+And these three became a chariot for Primordial Man and the Patriarchs, and acquire from them strength to suffer torments and protect the generation throughout the four directions of the world.

+Woe to the generation that causes the Patriarchs and Primordial Man to be struck, for this includes also the righteous amongst them, for there is no difference between Primordial Man and the Righteous One and the Patriarchs and Primordial Man.
+This is because these are their נִשְׁמָתִין (nishmatin), souls, and their illnesses, pains, and sufferings reach the Patriarchs and Man.
+Just as when a number of rivers flow out from the Sea and return to Her murky and dirty, but the Sea removes their murkiness and dirtiness.
+And because of the Sea’s valor, for She is strong, She does not suffer from their filth, but expels it, and the rivers remain clear and pure, without that filth.
 Just as a mother cleans dirt from her little ones.
-Indeed the patriarchs remove the liabilities and the filth from their sons, Israel, when there are people of righteous deeds among them who are strong enough to suffer torments for the sake of the generation.
-At that time there is no difference between them [namely, the righteous of the generation and the patriarchs].’
-They all came and greeted him [Moses the Faithful Shepherd] and said to him: ‘Sinai, Sinai, through whose mouth the blessed Holy One and His Shekhinah speak, who is able to confront Him in anything?
-Happy is our portion that we have merited to renew matters in this first part of the compilation [of Zohar] through you, so that the Shekhinah may give light in exile.’
+Indeed, the Patriarchs remove the liabilities and the filth from their children, Israel, when there are people of righteous deeds among them who are strong enough to suffer torments for the sake of the generation [on the merit of the Patriarchs, see BT Shabbat 55a; BT Rosh ha-Shanah 11a.
+On the expending of an individual’s merits, see BT Shabbat 32a; Ta’anit 20b].
+At that time there is no difference between them [namely, the righteous of the generation and the Patriarchs].’
+They all came and greeted him [Moses the Faithful Shepherd] and said to him: ‘Sinai!
+Sinai!
+Through whose mouth the blessed Holy One and His Shekhinah speak.
+Who is able to challenge Him in anything?
+Happy is our portion that we have merited to renew matters in the primary compostion [of Zohar] through you, so that the Shekhinah may give light in exile.’

-He said to them: ‘Rabbis of every generation, those who have been [or will be] during their time, and how much more so the Holy Lamp whose wisdom will shine in all the generations that come after him: do not give the blessed Holy One, quiet in Torah until the Holy Spirit is poured out on us’ …
+He said to them: ‘Rabbis of every generation, those who have been [or will be] during their time, and how much more so the Holy Lamp whose wisdom will shine in all the generations that come after him: do not give the blessed Holy One, quiet in Torah until the Holy Spirit is poured out on us.’ …

-And now there is need of a physician to know by how many degrees the pulse of the patient, Israel, has increased in the exile of Edom, for it is said about him I am in a fever of love (Song of Songs 5:8).
-For a number of physicians gathered over him to consider the pulse in order to know when his illness would come to an end, but not one of them could understand them, for no physician is competent to read the pulse of this particular patient, for there are beats of Teqiah Shevarim Teru’ah Teqiah, Teqiah Shevarim Teqiah, Teqiah Teru’ah Teqiah, as the prophet said about them: Like a woman with child, that draws near the time of her delivery, is in pain, and cries out in her pangs (Isaiah 26:17).
+And now there is need of a physician to know by how many degrees the pulse of the patient, Israel, has increased in the exile of Edom, for it is said of him I am in a fever of love (Song of Songs 5:8).
+For a number of physicians gathered over him to check the pulse in order to know when his illness would come to an end, but not one of them could understand them, for no physician is competent to read the pulse of this particular patient, for there are beats of Teqiah Shevarim Teru’ah Teqiah, Teqiah Shevarim Teqiah, Teqiah Teru’ah Teqiah, as the prophet said of them: Like a woman with child, that draws near the time of her delivery, is in pain, and cries out in her pangs (Isaiah 26:17).